 - Wash the slide with water, air dry and observe under oil immersion lens.

-If Corynebacterium diphtheriae is present in the sample it appears green coloured rod shaped bacteria arranged at angle to each other, resembling english letter ‘L’, ‘V’ or Chinese letter pattern along with bluish black metachromatic granules at the poles.
+If Corynebacterium diphtheriae is present in the sample it appears green colored rod-shaped bacteria arranged at an angle to each other, resembling English letter ‘L’, ‘V’, or Chinese letter pattern along with bluish-black metachromatic granules at the poles.

 Albert stain helps to distinguish Corynebacterium diphtheriae from most of the short nonpathogenic diphtheroid which lack granules.